ucsf-wynton/wynton-website-hpc/docs/software/core-software.md

 # Core System Software

-A large number of common CentOS software tools are available on the cluster as part of the core setup.
+A large number of common Linux software tools are available on the cluster as part of the core setup.
 The below table shows a small excerpt of what is available.

 <table>
  <tr>